ManasvibaRana/hand-gesture-controller/README.md

-Hand Gesture Controller using MediaPipe
+Hand Gesture Controller

-Control your system using just your hands!
-This project uses MediaPipe and OpenCV to recognize hand gestures and map them to actions like mouse control.
+A Python-based hand gesture controller using MediaPipe and OpenCV.
+It allows you to control basic actions on your computer using only your hand movements no keyboard or mouse required.

 Features
 - Real-time hand tracking
-- Control mouse cursor with your index finger
-- Perform left-click using gestures
-- Easily extendable for more gestures (volume, scrolling, etc.)-

-Tech Stack

-- Python
-- MediaPipe
-- OpenCV
-- PyAutoGUI
+- Gesture-based control (like volume, cursor, clicks)
+- Built with `cvzone`, `mediapipe`, and `pyautogui`